 While this list features the best Bluetooth keyboards for Mac, you may want to check out the picks in our dedicated best wireless keyboards article for options with additional wireless connectivity.
 There's also our article for the best iPad keyboards if you're specifically looking for a keyboard to use with your iPad.
 You can also check out our recommendations for the best keyboards overall.

 The Apple Magic Keyboard with Touch ID and Numeric Keypad is one of the most recognizable keyboards on the market.
 Unsurprisingly, it's our top pick for the best keyboard for Mac devices, as it's specifically designed to complement them with its features and aesthetics.
 First off, this keyboard has excellent build quality.
 Despite its very thin profile, it has an aluminum chassis that's very stiff and limits flexing.
 It also provides impressive typing quality with standard spacing, stable keys, and responsive-feeling tactile switches.

-One of the more unusual features this keyboard offers is the ability to use a biometric sign-in with a Touch ID chip.
-This feature works with M1 or later Mac computers.
-Just note that it doesn't work on iPads or iPhones.
-The keyboard connects to your Mac using Bluetooth and only supports pairing with one device at a time, making it a good choice if you're using a standalone iMac or a more permanent MacBook setup with an external monitor.
+The keyboard connects to your Mac using Bluetooth and only supports pairing with one device at a time, so it's a good choice if you're using a standalone iMac or a more permanent MacBook setup with an external monitor.
 However, thanks to Apple's Universal Control feature, you can use one keyboard across multiple Mac devices.
 Depending on your usage, the battery life lasts around a month, so you won't need to worry about charging it frequently.
+One final standout feature is its Touch ID chip for biometric sign-in, compatible with M1 or later Macs (but not iPads or iPhones).

 Note that Apple just released an updated version of this keyboard.
 We haven't tested this new version yet, but they're the same price, and to our current understanding, the only difference is that the new version now uses a USB-C cable instead of Apple's proprietary Lightning cable.
 If you like the sound of that change, be sure to check your device for compatibility before buying the new version.
 Apple lists the older Lightning model as compatible with all Bluetooth-enabled Mac computers using macOS 10.12.4 or later and iOS devices with iOS 10.3 or later.
 The new version is listed as compatible with Apple silicon computers using macOS 11.4 or later.

 If you're looking for a budget-friendly option, we recommend the Keychron B6 Pro.
 Visually, this keyboard is very similar to our mid-range pick, the Logitech MX Keys S. It features an almost identical layout and low-profile design, making it comfortable to type on without a wrist rest.
 Additionally, it supports multi-device pairing over Bluetooth.
 However, the similarities end there.

-The reason this keyboard doesn't take a higher spot is its build quality, which doesn't feel as premium as the Logitech MX Keys S. The plastic materials feel a bit cheaper, and there's noticeable deck flex.
+The reason this keyboard doesn't take a higher spot is its build quality, which doesn't feel as premium as the MX Keys S. The plastic materials feel a bit cheaper, and there's noticeable deck flex.
 Typing quality also doesn't quite match up due to the flatter keycaps that don't hold your fingertips as securely in the center, along with slightly more key wobble while typing.

 Another point worth considering is that this keyboard lacks backlighting.
 This may be disappointing if you prefer illuminated keys in all lighting conditions, but it can also be an advantage, as it significantly extends battery life—up to 1,200 hours or approximately eight months with five hours of daily use.
-Finally, while the B6 Pro doesn't support proprietary software features like Logitech FLOW, it does support VIA software, providing more flexibility for custom key assignments and complex macro recording.
-Overall, the Keychron B6 Pro is a solid choice if you're less concerned with premium build quality and backlighting and more interested in extended battery life and greater customization options for key bindings.
-Lastly, if you prioritize portability, you may be interested in the smaller variant of this keyboard called the Keychron B1 Pro.
+Finally, while the B6 Pro doesn't support proprietary software features like Logitech Flow, it does support VIA software.
+Overall, it's a solid choice if you're less concerned with premium build quality and backlighting and more interested in extended battery life and greater customization options for key bindings.
+If you prioritize portability, you may be interested in the smaller variant of this keyboard called the Keychron B1 Pro.

 The Logitech Pebble Keys 2 K380s is the best cheap keyboard for Mac that we've tested.
 This compact, low-profile unit works great with Mac products as it connects using Bluetooth, so you don't have to worry about dongles, adapters, or needing a USB port.
 That said, it does support (but doesn't include) Logitech's BOLT USB receiver, which you can use to pair with many current-generation Logitech mice.
 It also supports multi-device pairing with up to three devices at once, and you can switch between devices at the press of a button.
 Another standout feature of this board is its incredible battery life.
 With a fresh pair of AAA batteries, you may get as much as 36 months of battery life, and you'll never have to worry about cramming a charging cable into your backpack.